Table of Contents

 The Homestuck Epilogues

 The Homestuck Epilogues is a prose novel, authored by Andrew Hussie and select contributors, that was published from April 13–20, 2019.
-It's meant to be an optional continuation of Homestuck, a parody of fanfiction, which punishes readers for tempting fate and demanding more.1)
+It is meant to be the 'optional' continuation of Homestuck, a parody of fanfiction, which punishes readers for tempting fate and demanding more.1)

 Summary